s0216660/gui_supervoxel_tumor_segmentation/readme.md

 # Aim

-This GUI has been set up to allow to

-1. Load a bunch of patient directories, and
+This GUI has been set up to allow to load a bunch of patient directories, and visualize their modality images, overlaying a segmentation image and a supervoxel map.
+More in particular, it allow to change the segmentation by selecting supervoxels and changing their segmentation label.

-2. Iterate over patients and

-   - visualize their modality images,

-   - overlay a segmentation,

-   - overlay a supervoxel map,

-   - allow to change the segmentation by changing the segmentation labels of the supervoxels.

 # Run